nfreeman19/School_District_Analysis/README.md

 ### Summary:

+As far as percentages the percentage of passing math changed but not by much.
+The percentage of overall passing also changed as you can see in the above section with pictures.
+Overall I feel like taking the ninth grade data of Thomas High School did not effect the data as much as we thought it would since we are dealing with a good amout of schools.
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Summarize four changes in the updated school district lysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.